UPDATED: APRIL 27, 2023 | 2 MIN READ

 Read on to find the answers to some commonly asked questions.

 How long do I have to file a car insurance claim?

-The time you have to file a claim varies depending on the state you live in and your insurance company.
-Most insurance policies require you to file a claim ‘promptly’ or ‘within a reasonable time.’
+The time you have to file a claim varies depending on your state and insurance company.
+Most insurance policies require you to file a claim promptly or within a reasonable time.
 Typically, the quicker you file your claim, the smoother the process.

 Will my insurance rate go up if I file a claim?

 Whether you file a claim with your insurance company or a third-party claim.
 Your insurance company is likely to increase if you caused the events leading up to the claim.
 These increases will typically stay with you for three to five years following the claim.

 Who pays for my rental car after an accident?

 That depends on who was at fault.
 If you file a third-party claim, the other driver’s insurance company should foot the bill for a rental car.
 You may have to front the cost and be reimbursed.
 If you file a claim through your insurance company, you’ll have to check if your coverage includes rental cars.

 Can I file a car insurance claim without a police report?

 Technically, yes.
 However, having a police report to back up your version of events is always a good idea.
 The police report will document the facts and help make things clearer during the claims process.